 Parents and caregivers can do lots to influence what our children like to eat.
 Young children’s’ tastes are still developing.
 If they don’t eat a food one day, keep reoffering the same food again, especially foods that the rest of the family eat, so that they become more familiar with various foods including veggies.

 For many children it is really useful to watch the quality and quantity of snacks we serve.
 If our children are frequently eating it may be a good idea to serve some ‘mini meals’ sometimes.
 This means instead of always serving ‘snack type foods’ such as crackers and cheese, offer other choices such as soup or chopped, raw veggies.

 If we focus on the quality of snacks we offer, we are improving our children’s eating significantly before we even consider making any changes to mealtimes.

 We may also need to consider the quantity of snacks being eaten.
 Snacks should be viewed as a quick stop until our next meal, rather than filling us up.

 Try to ensure there is always at least one ‘reasonable’ food served at all times.
 This is a food that is usually eaten, for example, a small portion of fruit, bread or pasta.
 This may also be called a ‘safe food’ or ‘acceptable food’.

 This can help our children feel more at ease when they sit down to eat.
 For some children, starting eating maybe the biggest challenge so serving a familiar ‘liked food’ such as a small portion of fruit can really help.

 #3.
 Avoid Grazing

-For many picky eaters, grazing (eating small amounts very frequently) is common – and this is the number one reason children have poor appetites.
+For many children, grazing or eating small amounts very frequently is very common and this is the number one reason many children have poor appetites.